gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 validation.
 This is depending on the chosen Protection Engine thus is not being detailed in the current specification.

-When the endpoint authentication has been completed, the asssociation is meant to be initialized and the ULP is informed about that, from this time on it's possible for the ULPs to exchange data.
+When the endpoint authentication has been completed, the association is meant to be initialized and the ULP is informed about that, from this time on it's possible for the ULPs to exchange data.